Explaining Deep Convolutional Neural Networks for Image Classification by Evolving Local Interpretable Model-agnostic Explanations: Experiment Design

 \subsection{Parameter Settings}

 There are two sets of parameters in the proposed method, i.e., the parameters of GAs and the hyper-parameters specific to the proposed method.
 The GA parameters are set according to the EC community convention recommended in \cite{back1996evolutionary}.
 Specifically, the crossover rate, mutation rate, population size, and number of generations are set to 0.9, 0.2, 100 and 50, respectively.
-There is only one hyper-parameter specific to the proposed method, which is the number of superpixels $ns$, i.e., the number of interpretable features in this paper.
-There are two factors that determine the value of $ns$.
+There is only one hyper-parameter specific to the proposed method, which is the number of superpixels $n_s$, i.e., the number of interpretable features in this paper.
+There are two factors that determine the value of $n_s$.
 The first one is the ratio of the target object in the whole image.
-For example, if the target object only occupies $1/10$ of the whole image, $ns$ should be significantly larger than $10$.
+For example, if the target object only occupies $1/10$ of the whole image, $n_s$ should be significantly larger than $10$.
 Otherwise, even though the superpixel that only contains the target object is selected, there are still some noisy background pixels included in the selected feature.
 Another factor is the maximum time expected to produce the explanations.
-Since a larger value $ns$ could result in a larger search space, the proposed method may require more time to converge to obtain the evolved explanations.
-By taking the above two factors into account, $100$ is set as the value of $ns$ in our experiments on the ImageNet dataset.
+Since a larger value $n_s$ could result in a larger search space, the proposed method may require more time to converge to obtain the evolved explanations.
+By taking the above two factors into account, $100$ is set as the value of $n_s$ in our experiments on the ImageNet dataset.
+Specifically, we examined the values of 20, 50, 100, 150 and 200 as $n_s$, 100 is the smallest one that can separate object features from the background.
 All the experiments were ran on a single GPU card with the specific model of GeForce GTX 1080.